ECOM-Engineering/Raspberry-Shutdown/doc/user-guide.md

 **Before implementing autostart, perform the command line  tests in the previous chapter.**

 Normally you would start this script automatically during power-up.
 There are different methods to achieve this, but start should be independent of the start of a graphical desktop.
 So it is usable also on minimum systems suchlike Raspberry zero.
 Autostart using the **rc.local is deprecated** and in new Raspberry OS (Debian) with no effect!
-Instead we **use a systemd service*
+Instead we **use a systemd service** [link to more info](https://learn.sparkfun.com/tutorials/how-to-run-a-raspberry-pi-program-on-startup/method-3-systemd)

-1. Edit a new unit file 'shutdown.service':
+1. Edit the example file [shutdown.service](shutdown.service):
-   `sudo nano /lib/systemd/system/shutdown.service`
+   sudo nano shutdown.service

-2. Add at the bottom of file:
-    --> normally, the file is empty or there are some comment lines.
-Add at the bottom of file
-    `python3 /home/pi/<*your project location*>/button_LED.py &`
-    `exit 0`
+   Adapt the path to your button_LED.py script:
+   WorkingDirectory= **path to your script**

-3. Save this file and exit nano editor:
+3. Save this file to :
     ^o ^x
 4. Make the script executable:
     `sudo chmod +x rc.local`